Visit Us

 Bayside Birding and Walking Trail

-This 0.4 mile trail runs parallel along the Bayshore Bikeway, from 7th Street east to 10th Street in Imperial Beach.
-Stroller and wheelchair-friendly, this easy trail has interpretive signage and the most beautiful views of the refuge.
-You may park your car at 495 10th Street, next to the City of Imperial Beach Public Works department, and cross the bike path to the refuge's trail.
+This 0.4-mile trail runs parallel to the Bayshore Bikeway, stretching from 7th Street east to 10th Street in Imperial Beach.
+Stroller- and wheelchair-friendly, this easy trail features interpretive signage and offers some of the most beautiful views of the refuge.

 Related Documents